dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 1. Create a GitHub Issue to track the new contribution.

-2. Fork the dtcenter/METplus repository.
+2. Fork the *dtcenter/METplus* repository.

-3. Clone the fork to local repository.
+3. Clone the fork to the local repository.

 4. Set upstream remote (to assist in keeping upstream and local repositories synchronized).

 5. Generate a feature branch from the 'develop' branch for new development.

 6. Make changes to code in the feature branch.

-7. Commit changes to feature branch (limit one change per commit).
+7. Commit changes to the feature branch (limit one change per commit).

 8. Push the feature branch to GitHub.

 9. Open a pull request from feature branch to original repo (from which the original branch was forked, in step 2 above).

 10. Clean up after pull request has been merged by an authorized METplus developer.